Hey everyone, it is me Miroslav, from NechEmpire, a website where you can learn a lot about the print-on-demand business.

 Direct vs Organic Traffic on Redbubble

-When choosing between direct and organic traffic, I like to use organic traffic as the main source of how people are finding my artwork.
+When choosing between direct and organic traffic, I like to use organic traffic as the main source of how people find my artwork.

 But you can do both at once, but be patient.

-Gaining followers on social media or ranking on Google search takes time.
+Gaining followers on social media or ranking on Google searches takes time.

 But still, trying to rank your designs on Google is the best way to get more exposure.
 And with the organic method, you can also get more traffic outside Google.